raspberrypilearning/getting-started-with-mu/en/step_1.md

 You will install [Mu](https://mu.readthedocs.io/) and learn how to use it to create code.

-Mu is a very simple Python editor and IDE (integrated development environment) for beginners, its designed to be as simple and helpful as possible for new Python programmers.
+Mu is a very simple Python editor and IDE (integrated development environment) for beginners.
+It's designed to be as user-friendly and helpful as possible for new Python programmers.

 ![mu hello world](images/mu_hello_world.PNG)